convissor/login-security-solution/readme.txt

 == Changelog ==

+= 0.49.0 () =
+* Fix password policy hint on password reset form broken by changes in WP

 = 0.48.0 (2014-10-17) =
 * Fix "DoS Tier" setting validation so it can be set to 0.